the-sett/rag-cli/README.md

 - Index documents, code, and data files with a single command
 - Interactive chat with context-aware responses from your knowledge base
 - Rich markdown rendering with syntax-highlighted code blocks and formatted tables
+- Web interface with streaming responses and table of contents navigation
 - Non-interactive mode for scripting and automation
 - Support for OpenAI's reasoning models with configurable thinking levels
 - Incremental re-indexing (only uploads changed files)